salsalabs/extractenator/README.md

 <a name="legalities"></a>
 ## Legalities (really short)

-Licensing terms and conditions may be found in the file `LICENSING` in the same directory as this file. **Do not** contact Salsalabs Support about this package.
+Licensing terms and conditions may be found in the file `LICENSE` in the same directory as this file. **Do not** contact Salsalabs Support about this package.
 You will be sorely disappointed and they will be pissed off.